abe-winter/automigrate/README.md

 If you're using another database, you can get the raw SQL for these actions by using the `automig` tool instead of `automig_pg`. (docs coming soon).

+Postgres is the primary database I test on, with sqlite support secondary.

 ## Advanced features

 * [Instructions for doing kube-native migrations](./kube) are in the `kube` folder.